Old Town, San Diego

-Old Town is a neighborhood of San Diego, California.
-It contains 230 acre and is bounded by Interstate 8 on the north, Interstate 5 on the west, Mission Hills on the east and Bankers Hill on the south.
+Old Town is a neighborhood in San Diego, California.
+It contains 230 acre and is bounded by Interstate 8 on the north, Interstate 5 on the west, Mission Hills on the east and south.
 It is the oldest settled area in San Diego and is the site of the first European settlement in present-day California.
 It contains Old Town San Diego State Historic Park and Presidio Park, both of which are listed on the National Register of Historic Places.